artmg/lubuild/help/use/markdown.md

 		* user folder icons to browse
 		* local folder browse 'MyNotesFolder'
 		* ensure that the **Sync Deletions** is turned **on**
-		* schedule: daily
+		* schedule: daily / 1hr / 15 mins ???
+		* Notifications
+			* show on error
+				* helps catch conflicts quicker
+		* Filters:
+			* Exclude - File name starts with - .
+			* Exclude - Folder name starts with - .
+				* these prevent clashes from Obsidian system files being synced

+Options to Consider:

+* Advanced / Monitor device folder / Instant Sync
+	* may mitigate conflicts - see section below

-previously I used Markor but you may be able to use the new Obsidian Android client
+Previously I used Markor but you may be able to use the new Obsidian Android client

 * Install Markor on mobile as markdown Editor
 	* Settings / Notebook select local folder